 Professor Bradley Eyre

-I am a biogeochemist with diverse research interests, but mostly focused on the flow of carbon and nitrogen through coastal ecosystems.
-I work on the Global Change issues of nutrient over-enrichment (Eutrophication), climate change, ocean acidification, greenhouse gases and hypoxia.
-I work in estuaries, rivers and catchments, near-shore coastal areas, muds, permeable sands, mangroves, seagrasses and coral reefs.
-I use a variety of research approaches in my work, on scales from a few meters to global estimates, including in-situ process measurements, natural abundance, tracer and compound specific stable isotopes measurements, automated instrumentation, experimental manipulations, ecosystem comparisons, ecosystem stimulation modelling and material mass-balances.
+I work in estuaries, rivers and catchments, near-shore coastal areas, mangroves, seagrasses salt-marshes, and coral reefs.
+I use a variety of research approaches in my work, on scales from a few meters to global estimates, including in-situ process measurements, natural abundance, tracer and compound specific stable isotopes measurements, automated instrumentation, experimental manipulations, ecosystem comparisons, ecosystem stimulation modeling and material mass-balances.
 Much of my work has been in (sub) tropical coastal systems, but I have also worked in warm and cold temperate and arctic systems.

 Publications in Nature and Science Journals